Language Identification (LID) Examples

 The following algorithm and the code example are used for teaching and research purposes.
 I do not consider them appropriate for any kind of production environment.
 If you need help with such tools for production environments, contact me.

-GNU Lesser General Public License 3 (or newer).
+The code on this page is released under the GNU Lesser General Public License 3 (or newer).
 Feel free to use it for any purpose you like.
 However, keep in mind that I take no responsibility for any kind of data loss, or damage on your systems or computers whatsoever.

-Wikipedia entry on Language Identification for more details on, and references to various types of LID approaches and algorithms.
+See the Wikipedia entry on Language Identification for more details on, and references to various types of LID approaches and algorithms.

 CHANGES: